Frequently Asked Questions

 When will I find out if I am accepted?

-For the Summer 2021 program, you will be notified of acceptance during the second week of May.
+For the Summer 2023 program, you will be notified of acceptance during late April or early May.

 How do I submit my application materials?